 I was born and raised in Melbourne by my artist mother and architect father.
 How they ended up with an astronomer for a daughter is anyone's guess, but then again astronomy is all about discovery and finding creative solutions to challenging scientific questions.
-After years of research and working in universities, I'm forging my own path into the tech industry, whether that be in Australia, Silicon Valley, New York or London!
+After years of research and working in universities, I'm forging my own path into the tech industry – as a data scientst, whether that be in Australia, Silicon Valley, New York or London.

 For the past two years I've been working on numerous data management and policy, and research strategy projects, with focus on building capacity in data-intensive research; mainly around scientific computing and "big-data" infrastructure (petabyte scale datasets).
 During my last 6 months at Swinburne I worked with the DVC (R&D) to establish a new University Institutes Model, which resulted in the establishment of several industry focussed data science, health tech, social innovation, smart cities, and manufacturing futures research institutes.